January 14, 2026

 2. Digitalization of Sales

-Online platforms like Carvana and Vroom are reshaping the buying experience with virtual inspections, transparent pricing, and access to vehicle histories.
+Online platforms like Carvana and Vroom are reshaping the buying experience in the secondhand car market with virtual inspections, transparent pricing, and access to vehicle histories.
 Traditional dealerships are being forced to enhance their digital presence and adopt more competitive pricing models.

 3. Depreciation Dynamics